 - Preference will be given to researchers who have not previously received research grant funding from NAR.

-- Researchers who have been previously funded by NAR but have not submitted their final report (described below) within the specified timelines, are not eligible for further support from NAR.
+- Researchers who have been previously funded by NAR, but who have not submitted their final report (described below) within the specified timelines, are not eligible for further support from NAR.

 Applications will be evaluated by the degree to which they: